jorgebucaran/hyperapp/README.md

 #### root

 The root is the HTML element that will serve as a container for your app.
-If none is given, Flea will create a `div` element in document.body and append your view in it.
+If none is given, a `div` element is appended to the document.body.

 ## FAQ